kristopolous/ytmix/README.md

 Where similar videos and group videos have a number of heuristic tests on them to keep the crap out.

+This isn't a fly-by-night project.
+I've been using it consistently for 8 years - constantly updating and refining it.

 Demo?
 See here:

 http://9ol.es/yt

 ## Creating a new playlist

-The quickest way to create a new playlist is to use the `import/parse.js` script which uses the youtube data api v3 in order to create a list of the uploads of a specified user.
+The quickest way to create a new playlist is to use the `import/parse.js` script which uses the YouTube data api v3 in order to create a list of the uploads of a specified user.
 Unfortunately, due to v3 bullshit, You need to get an auth-key to send off the requests.

 ### * sigh * obtaining an auth key